gaaalmeida/cupcakejs/README.md

 ![CupcakeJS](http://i63.tinypic.com/35lhf9j.gif "CupcakeJS Marshmallow")
-A project including GulpJS, BrowserSync, LESS, AutoPrefixer, Pug(Jade), Concat, Minify, Uflify and ImageMinify.
+A project including GulpJS, BrowserSync, LESS, AutoPrefixer, Pug(Jade), Concat, Minify, Uglify and ImageMinify.

 ## Preparation
 To use this project, you need install NodeJS and GulpJS